alexholcombe/MOTcircularClean/analysis/README.md

 Old temporal frequency versus speed analyses can be found in https://github.com/alexholcombe/speed-tf-VSS14

+## Fitting a psychophysical function with logistic regression and custom link function

+### Old method from <2014

 I think with brglm, it doesn't support custom link function, so I scale the y's from guessing->(1-lapseRate) to 0 to 1.
 But then some of the data is actually below guessing and above 1-lapseRate, and because in logistic regression the y's can't be greater than 1 or below 0, I truncate those, which is not good.
 So need to switch to non-brglm so can use custom link function, and need to then use logit_link_private.

+On line 35 of analyzeMakeReadyForPlot, line 35 set initialMethod to "glmCustomlink"

+## Newer method?

 But with brglm2, brglmFit() now takes custom link functions. https://cran.r-project.org/web/packages/brglm2/news/news.html